Tokyo Was a Swamp Nobody Wanted — Then One Exiled Samurai Saw What Everyone Else Missed

 FAQ

-When was Tokyo founded?
-Tokyo as a city name dates from 1868, when the Meiji government renamed Edo as the new imperial capital.
-However, Edo’s history as a major settlement began in 1590, when Tokugawa Ieyasu established it as his base of power.
+The name “Tokyo” dates to 1868, when the Meiji government seized Edo and renamed it the eastern imperial capital.
+However, its urban foundation began in 1590 when Tokugawa Ieyasu established his administrative base there.

-What were the Five Highways of Edo?
-The Gokaidō were five major roads radiating from Nihonbashi bridge in Edo: the Tōkaidō (to Kyoto via the coast), the Nakasendō (to Kyoto via the mountains), the Nikkō Kaidō (to Nikkō), the Ōshū Kaidō (to the northeast), and the Kōshū Kaidō (to Kai province, modern Yamanashi).
+The Gokaidō were five strategic roads radiating from the Nihonbashi bridge: the Tōkaidō (coastal route to Kyoto), the Nakasendō (mountain route to Kyoto), the Nikkō Kaidō (to Nikkō’s shrines), the Ōshū Kaidō (to the far northeast), and the Kōshū Kaidō (west to Kai Province).

 Sources